 Microsoft Azure Platform – A basic overview

-Microsoft Azure is a cloud computing platform that enables developers to create, deploy, and manage applications.
+Microsoft Azure is a cloud computing platform that has been garnering attention in recent years due to its vast array of services and capabilities.

 The Microsoft Azure Software Development Kit (SDK) provides a development version of the cloud-based services and the tools and APIs needed to develop, deploy, and manage scalable services in Windows Azure, including Visual Studio 2008 or 2010 templates for a standardized set of Azure applications.